-New Delhi: An independent director at InterGlobe Aviation, which is grappling with promoters' feud, has called for confidence-building measures to address tremendous trust deficit that has built up in the board.
+New Delhi: An independent director at InterGlobe Aviation, which is grappling with promoters' feud, has called for confidence-building measures to address tremendous trust deficit that has built up on the board.

 In an email to Chairman M Damodaran, non-executive independent director Anupam Khanna said that a new governance issue appears to be emerging with the approach laid out by Damodaran, especially relating to holding various meetings after the Annual General Meeting (AGM).